jneug/typst-finite/src/draw.typ

 /// Create a transition loop on a state.
 ///
-/// This is a shortcut for @@transition that takes only one
+/// This is a shortcut for @cmd:transition that takes only one
 /// state name instead of two.
 #let loop(state, inputs: none, label: auto, anchor: top, ..style) = transition(
   state,